Malynda Hale

 First and foremost, America is not a Christian nation.

-The entire premise that America was built upon, even with the founding fathers, though I disagree with a lot of things that they thought, obviously,
+The entire premise that America was built upon, even with the founding fathers, though I disagree with a lot of things that they thought, obviously for my community, like they were enslavers and they had us written as three-fifths of a human being, right?

 But one of the things when it comes to religion is that everyone had, it was freedom of religion.

-They don't believe that women should be preaching from the pulpit, that they shouldn't be, you know, pastors, they shouldn't work at all, they shouldn't even have the right to vote, some of them think, because they're basing their current 2025 ideology off of an ancient book that has been found to be rewritten millions of times and is mostly man-made to be able to serve for their own self-interest, right?
+Some of them think, because they're basing their current 2025 ideology off of an ancient book that has been found to be rewritten millions of times and is mostly man-made to be able to serve for their own self-interest, right?

-They're also picking the wrong part of the book.
+I believe that they're also picking the wrong part of the book.

-That's the other part is like, if you're going to claim to be a Christian, and that's the thing I said, I said, look, if you are going to try to govern from your beliefs, why are you not governing from the good parts?
+That's the other part is like, if you're going to claim to be a Christian, and that's the thing I said, I said, look, if you, if you are going to try to govern from your beliefs, why are you not governing from the good parts?

 Why are you not feeding the homeless and feeding the hungry and

 helping with health care and making sure children are safe?
+Like, these are all things that Jesus actually taught about.

+And they're none of the things that are in the policies that Republicans are passing.
 I thought he was supposed to be changing the world and making it a better place.

 100%, which is why Jesus is a progressive, because he wanted to progress.
+When he was preaching, he wasn't just saying the words, he was also doing it.

-actually like going to court to make sure they lose rights and are imprisoned, et cetera.
+actually like going to court to make sure they lose rights and are imprisoned, etc. I mean, he spent a lot of time.

 I mean, I think that they would try to deport Jesus at this point.
+I really do.

 If he came back, I think that they would deport him because

 they just don't align with anything that he is about.
+Jesus was about who he's for, not who he's against.

 And I think that that's specifically what

+the far right is doing.
 It's all about who they're against and not about who they're for.

 And that's the complete antithesis of what being a Christian is supposed to be.
+So

+how do you frame it in your organization?
 Like, how do you frame the fight that you have going on here with those kind of ideologies?

-Yeah, so the new evangelicals, we really exist to empower people to reject Christian nationalism, but also to show them a better way forward in terms of their faith.
+Yeah, so the New Evangelicals, we really exist to empower people to reject Christian nationalism, but also to show them a better way forward in terms of their faith.

-So, even if you aren't a person of faith, there is a place for you at TNE because we're empowering people to show up for one another.
+So even if you aren't a person of faith, there is a place for you at TNE because we're empowering people to show up for one another.

-We're trying to offer, you know, beyond our media content, you know, we have podcasts, we have shows, we do a lot of social media content, calling out Christian nationalism, but then challenging a lot of the rhetoric.
+We're trying to offer, you know, beyond our media content, you know, we have podcasts, we have shows, we do a lot of social media content calling out Christian nationalism, but then challenging a lot of the rhetoric.

+We offer educational tools.
 We have an online platform called TNE Connect where we offer theology 101 classes so you can relearn the Bible the correct way.

 We have book clubs.